By Miranda Johnson

 Biological controls are one way that ecologists can combat invasive species.
 By intentionally introducing predators into an environment, the population of a non-native or overgrown native species can be reduced.
 When searching for solutions to an issue like the emerald ash borer, ecologists ideally want to rid an area of the species as naturally as possible.
 Introducing natural predators is a common strategy, and was utilized in Michigan in 2011 where two species of parasitoid wasps were approved for release.
 These wasps, the Oobius agrili and Tetrastichus planipennisi, were officially deemed safe for release in the Huron-Manistee National Forests by an environmental assessment that declared they would not be dangerous for humans or other species besides the borer, making them an ideal tool for population control.

 Unfortunately, releasing natural predators can take many years to yield results, so numerous ash trees will still fall prey to the borer as the parasitoid wasps slowly build up in numbers.
-Because of this timeline, we have yet to know whether this approach has been successful.
+Because of this timeline, we don’t know whether this approach has been successful.
 In the meantime, other natural strategies can be attempted to save the trees, such as wound closure and insecticides.
 Wound closure is ideal for trees that have not yet been severely attacked, as it repairs the damage done by the borer in the bark and phloem, and allows the trees to be repeatedly infected and survive attacks in the future.
 Local insecticides, on the other hand, have also yielded promising results.
 They are also preferable to many arborists as they are applied directly onto the infected tree in a small area, so they are unlikely to harm the surrounding ecosystem.
 The most successful attempts at saving ash trees usually come from a combination of treatment methods.
 This could include using insecticides alongside the introduction of natural predators, which may enhance the efficacy of natural enemies by reducing overall emerald ash borer densities and focusing woodpeckers and parasitoids on untreated infested trees.
 Attacking the invasive species from multiple angles in this way increases the likelihood of tree survival.
 Unfortunately, such attempts to save trees require resources, time, and money, which may prevent some municipalities from taking action.

 Another way to encourage the survival of ash trees is to breed them for resistance.
 Ecologist Jeff Mulhollem of Pennsylvania State University brought a research team to a group of ash trees in 2012 that survived the emerald ash borer’s infestation to discover why there existed this field of “lingering ash,” as he calls it.
 His work with the U.S. Forest Service has found that some ash trees have certain amounts of genetic resistance to the emerald ash borer.
 This allows the tree to withstand infection, or at least delay the infection longer than more susceptible varieties.
-Mulhollem was able to find evidence that genetic variation could be captured in a breeding program to improve resistance to emerald ash borer in ash trees of multiple species.
+Mulhollem was able to find evidence that genetic variation could be captured in a breeding program to improve resistance to borers in ash trees of multiple species.
 This is a remarkable find because it allows the evidence of genetic factors influencing ash tree survival to be used as a guide to breed resistant trees.
 The difficulty with working with trees is that it takes many years for them to mature.
 Because of this, the reintroduction of ash trees that have undergone a breeding program remains a very distant dream, but a worthwhile goal nonetheless.

 The emerald ash borer will cause long-term changes to North American ecosystems.
 In Aurora, the Superintendent of Streets explains that the city is “still removing Ash trees at this time, (and) about 25,000 to 30,000 trees have been removed.”
 Not only are ash trees disappearing, but the ensuing reduction in shade alters the growing patterns of other native plants, detrimentally impacting the area’s biodiversity.
 Animals such as woodpeckers, chickadees, herons, fishers, and salamanders all rely on ash trees in North America.
 Native biodiversity, and trees especially, are vital to our ecosystems, and the only way to begin to restore this natural balance is by planting new trees in place of the removed ash.
 Cities and municipalities all across North America included replanting in their emerald ash borer mitigation plans, because of the environmental, ecological, and economic loss that comes with widespread tree removal.
 The city of Aurora also promised to eventually replace the ash trees with a different species.
 Named a Tree City USA in 2019, the city must replant trees to maintain its status.
 Residents also had the option to expedite the replanting process … for a fee of $300.
 My neighbor who paid for the expedited service waited more than a year for the city to follow through on its promise.
 Others attempted to treat their trees themselves with the options that were available at the time.
 But due to the novelty of the emerald ash borer in the region, none of those options were particularly effective and my neighbors were unsuccessful.

 Now when I return home, I tend to spend some time with the beautiful ash in my backyard, a pillar of grace and perseverance, proof that these trees may have deserved a chance.
 The parkway remains bare*, save a few crabapples and other species that didn’t face the grim fate of the ash.
 My family’s mighty backyard ash is a magnificent reminder of what was, what could have been, and what could be.
 Maybe it has something those other trees didn’t.
-In any case, this tree stands in radiant, silent testimony that nature is more resilient than we sometimes think.
+In any case, this tree stands as radiant, silent testimony that nature is more resilient than we think.

 * EDITOR’S NOTE: The City of Aurora finally replaced the parkway tree outside Miranda Johnson’s residence in 2021 — seven years after the ash was removed.